Economics

 Offered Either Fall or Spring; Lecture hours:3

 The main theories of development; economic and social dualism; agricultural, industrial, and trade strategies; and the role of less developed countries in the emerging global economy.
-Prerequisites: (ECON 202 or ECON 259) and (ECON 203 or ECON 257) and permission of the instructor.
+Prerequisites: ECON 202 with a minimum grade of D and ECON 203 with a minimum grade of D and permission of the instructor.

 ECON 358.
 Marxian Economics.
 1 Credit.